- Customer Terms of Service

 - Interfere with or otherwise have a negative impact on any aspect of the Service or any other service, device, data, account, or network (e.g. sharing your account, trying to gain unauthorized access to the Service, distributing spam or malware, or attempting to find a workaround to usage limits);

-- Reverse engineer or otherwise try to figure out or copy the Service, any of our related technology, or our source code for any reason; and
+- Reverse engineer or otherwise try to figure out or copy the Service, any of our related technology, or our source code for any reason, including for competitive analysis to build competitive products; and

 - Create a false identity or misrepresent an affiliation with any person or organization.